Personal Health Budgets

 2. Direct payments

 • A direct payment is where the ICB pays money directly to you or your chosen representative.
 The money will be paid into an account set up for this purpose every month.
-If you have received a personal budget from social care in the past, you are likely to find there are differences in the arrangements with a PHB.

 • You or your representative will buy and manage your chosen services and will be accountable for showing what the money has been spent on.
 It is therefore very important to record all your income and expenditure and to keep receipts, invoices and bank statements.
 These will need to be submitted for a monthly reconciliation.

 • Timescales with a direct payment can vary, but usually it takes up to 6 weeks to set up this type of payment.
 For interim support during this period a temporary supported managed account can be set up.
-This will need to be discussed with your case coordinator.
+This will need to be discussed with your case manager.

 • Additionally, if you require elements of support with recruitment or ongoing finance management, this is available through Surrey Independent Living Charity (SILC).
-If you would like funds to be fully managed, you can opt for a Supported managed account.
+If you would like funds to be fully managed, you can opt for a Supported Managed Account.
 See below for further details.

 3. Supported managed account (SMA)